 How much time does it take the company to administer a Health Reimbursement Plan?

-With the right Administration Software, an HRP takes less than 5 minutes per month to administer online.
+With the right Administration Software, like PeopleKeep, an HRP takes less than 5 minutes per month to administer online.
 Companies use the software to add approved reimbursements to payroll.
 There are no time-consuming annual renewals, and employees maintain a direct relationship with the insurance company of their choice.

 How does a Health Reimbursement Plan work for employees?